ASTR 511 (O'Connell) Lecture Notes

 turnoff, which places strong limits on the range of ages present in

-the cluster.
-(Later, yet higher precision, CCD imaging with HST in
+(Later, yet higher precision, CCD imaging with HST in the

-the near-ultraviolet bands revealed the existence of multiple
+near-ultraviolet bands revealed the existence of multiple populations

-populations with similar ages but different metal and He abundances in
+with similar ages but different metal and He abundances in many

 XI.
 NON-UVOIR USE OF CCD & RELATED DEVICES